mikechambers/mikechambers.github.io/source/_posts/2010-08-04-getting-started-with-flash-and-arduino.markdown

 1. An Arduino Main Board: These are pretty cheap ($20 - $30) and you can pick them up tons of places (I recommend [AdaFruit][4] and [Sparkfun][5]).
 If you are just getting started with basic electronics, you may want to consider picking up a starter kit ([AdaFruit][6], [SparkFun][7]).
 The most current version is the [Arduino Duemilanove with Atmega328][8] which I will be using.
 Make sure that you get the appropriate USB cable if it is not included with your Arduino.
 2. Arduino software and drivers for your platform: You can grab these from the [Arduino downloads page][9].
 I will be using the Arduino 0018 download on Mac.
 3. TinkerProxy.
 [TinkerProxy][10] is a small local proxy that acts as a bridge between the serial port and Flash (via a socket server).
 This allows Flash to communicate with the Arduino.
 4. Editor for writing ActionScript code.
-You can use any editor such as Flash Authoring, Flash Builder, FDT, etc&#8230;
+You can use any editor such as Flash Authoring, Flash Builder, FDT, etc...
 5. Flash / ActionScript compiler.
 Finally, you will need a way to compile your ActionScript.
-Again, this could be anything that can compile ActionScript 3, such as Flash Builder, Flash Authoring, etc&#8230; I will be using the MXMLC command line compiler from the open source Flex 4 SDK.
+Again, this could be anything that can compile ActionScript 3, such as Flash Builder, Flash Authoring, etc...
+I will be using the MXMLC command line compiler from the open source Flex 4 SDK.

 You can download and view all of the code from this article from [my GitHub examples repository][11].